GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/multi-entry/index.md

 title: Multiple entry points
 ---

 Imagine you had an 'index' page and a 'profile' page.
-Each has their own root script, but the two make use of the same library.
+Each has their own root script, but the two make use of a common library.

 **index.js**